majdalnadaf/GymManagement/README.md

 Gym Management

-Description
+**Description** :

 Welcome to the Gym Management project!
 This application is designed with clean architecture principles to ensure efficiency, maintainability, and reusability.
 Our goal is to provide a scalable, maintainable, extensible, reusable, and readable codebase for managing gym operations.

-Features
+**Features** :

-Scalability: Easily handle growing amounts of work.
+ - Scalability: Easily handle growing amounts of work.
-Maintainability: Simplify updates and maintenance.
+ - Maintainability: Simplify updates and maintenance.
-Extensibility: Add new features with minimal effort.
+ - Extensibility: Add new features with minimal effort.
-Reusability: Reuse components across different parts of the application.
+ - Reusability: Reuse components across different parts of the application.
-Readability: Clear and understandable code.
+ - Readability: Clear and understandable code.

-Functionality :
+**Functionality** :

 Gym Management: Create and manage gyms, rooms, and sessions.
 Subscription Plans: Offer three types of subscriptions: